 The overall design of the Messenger was inspired by vintage leather army bags from the 1940’s.
 We incorporated many of the design queues and structures from that era but built our Messenger to be a slightly modern interpretation.
 So it’s not a replica, but it is heavily inspired by that era.

 For general details and lot’s of good information about our leather, click here.
 But the purpose of this page is to be a little more granular.

 When you pick up this bag, you’ll instantly know you’re holding something unique.
 It doesn’t feel flimsy like most mass-market bags.
-Yet, it’s not as heavy as its solid construction would suggest.
-It feels substantial, like something that will last a long time – because it will.
+It's built like a tank, yet it’s not heavy.
+It feels substantial, like something that will last a long time.

 The finish of our leather for this bag has three elements.

-First, the front side of the leather is our pure full grain harness leather.
+First, the front side of the leather is our pure full grain vegetable tanned leather.
 When the tannery makes this leather, it is “stuffed” with oils that help give it its color and richness.
 This oil also provides a certain level of water resistance.
 But it’s not “oily” to the touch.
-And it won’t ruin your clothes when it touches them, like many leathers used in the mass-market bags.

 Second, the backside of our leather is refinished.
 This is a very important step and one of the things that makes our bag so unique.
 Refinishing refers to the art of staining and texturizing the backside of a leather hide after it has been split or cut to the desired thickness.